karthiksen92/flexible-template-praser/README.md

 # flexible-template-praser
-It  must automatically  translate  an  HTML  template  with  placeholders  into  a  HTML  string  with placeholders replaced by the corresponding values. .
+It automatically  translate  an  HTML  template  with  placeholders  into  a  HTML  string  with placeholders replaced by the corresponding values.

 ## Installing
 ```